EBI-Metagenomics/mgnify-metagenomics-360/docs/source/mag-catalogues.rst

 |info| For the last few exercises, you need some MAGs.
-If you didn’t get as far as making your own MAGs in the :ref:`mag:MAG Generation` exercises, you can copy some we made earlier with this command in a Terminal:
+If you didn’t get as far as making your own MAGs in the :ref:`mag:MAG Generation` exercises, there should already be some in `/home/training/Binning/contigs.fasta.metabat-bins2000.bak`.

+If you accidentally damaged those files, you can copy some from the shared drive:

 .. code-block:: bash

-    cp -r /media/penelopeprime/Metagenomics-Nov21/Day4/day-4-example-mag-bins/* ~/mags
+    cp -r /media/penelopeprime/Metagenomics-Nov21/Day4/day-4-example-mag-bins/* /home/training/Binning/contigs.fasta.metabat-bins2000.bak/`

-If you DID make your own, copy them to :code:`~/mags`.

 .. include:: partials/jupyter.rst